Juan Pablo Arenas

 Juan Pablo Arenas Núñez (born 22 April 1987) is a Chilean former professional footballer who played as a midfielder.

 Club career

 Arenas made his professional debut with Colo-Colo at the young age of seventeen against arch rival Universidad de Chile on 1 August 2004.

 He played for Colo-Colo and also played (on loan) in Deportes Melipilla.

+His last club was Puma Generaleña in the 2018–19 Segunda División de Costa Rica, where he coincided with his compatriots Cristián Abarca and Bastián Lecaros.
+He retired at the age of 31.

 International career

 Arenas was capped at the under-20 level.
 He was selected in the squad for the 2007 FIFA U-20 World Cup in Canada, he did not play any minutes during the that tournament.
 He scored two goals at U20 level.
 His first goal came against Colombia to clinch the 5-0 Chilean victory.